 American businesses need guidance and as a business consultant or coach, you'll provide valuable advice, experience and insight to entrepreneurs nationwide while operating as part of a trusted brand.

-Schooley Mitchell is the largest independent cost reduction consulting firm in North America.
-Our network of Franchised consulting offices serves as the outsourced expense reduction specialists for business clients from coast-to-coast.
-We are the cutting-edge opportunity in the world of Franchising.
-Learn more about the cost and facts now!
+Schooley Mitchell is the largest independent telecom and merchant services consulting company in North America.
+Our network of Franchised consulting offices across the continent serves as the outsourced expense reduction specialists to business clients, providing professional solutions from coast-to-coast.

 Liquid Capital Corp. has created an international network of Franchise Owners who provide their business clients with specialized financial services.